Particular/NServiceBus.WireCompatibilityTests/README.md

 # WireCompatTests.Msmq
-Tests to unsure wire compatibility between versions of NServiceBus for the MSMQ Transport
+Tests to ensure wire compatibility between versions of NServiceBus for the MSMQ Transport